moelholm/smallexamples/hello-simple-profiling-interceptor/README.md

            41 ms - AuditLoggerBean.auditLogStuff()
     ------------------------------------------------------------------------------------

-Can be useful if you don't have lightwight profiling enabled via a Java agent technology.
+Can be useful if you don't have lightweight profiling enabled via a Java agent technology.

 The above output can be directed into a log file upon selected thresholds.
 For example, if a request takes more than 5 seconds - then, and only then, dump it's callchain (the above) to the log file.